Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Scenarios for Which Independence Holds Between Reliability and Secrecy

-In this section, we consider a degraded CMS with one-way rate-limited public communication.
+In this section, we consider a degraded Gaussian MS with one-way rate-limited public communication.
+We assume that $X$, $Y$, and $Z$ are zero-mean correlated Gaussian sources on $\mathbb{R}$, and that Alice, Bob, and Eve know the covariance matrix of $(X,Y,Z)$.
 We first refine the reconciliation capacity and the secret-key capacity to give the counterpart of Proposition~\ref{Sufprop}.
-We then study Gaussian sources.
-Specifically, we provide the reconciliation capacity and the secret-key capacity, and show that reconciliation and privacy amplification can be treated independently.
-We also briefly discuss the performance of vector quantization compared to scalar quantization for the reconciliation step, thereby providing a counterpart of Remark~\ref{treshold_bin}. \begin{prop} Let $(\mathcal{X}\mathcal{Y}\mathcal{Z},p_{XYZ})$ be a CMS such that $ X \rightarrow Y\rightarrow Z$.
-Assume $R_1 \in \mathbb{R}^+$ and $R_2=0$.
-Assume that the pdf $f_{U|X}$ exists and is in $\mathcal{B}_c(K)$, for some $K \in \mathbb{R}$. \begin{enumerate} [(a)] \item The one-way rate-limited reconciliation capacity is given by
+We then provide the reconciliation capacity and the secret-key capacity, and show that reconciliation and privacy amplification can be treated independently.
+We also briefly discuss the performance of vector quantization compared to scalar quantization for the reconciliation step, thereby providing a counterpart of Remark~\ref{treshold_bin}. \begin{prop} Let $(\mathcal{X}\mathcal{Y}\mathcal{Z},p_{XYZ})$ be a zero-mean Gaussian MS such that $ X \text{---} Y\text{---} Z$.
+Assume $R_1 \in \mathbb{R}^+$ and $R_2=0$. \begin{enumerate} [(a)] \item The one-way rate-limited reconciliation capacity is